benoitc/gunicorn/docs/source/settings.rst

         def on_starting(server):
             pass

-Called just before the master process is initialized.
+Called just before the main process is initialized.

 The callable needs to accept a single instance variable for the Arbiter.